Olguyot/Holbertonschool/Low-level_programmingAlgorithm/Low-level_programmingAlgorithm-Linux_and_Unix_system_programming/README.md

 <li>What are file permissions, and how to set them when creating a file with the <code>open</code> system call</li>
 <li>What is a system call</li>
 <li>What is the difference between a function and a system call</li>
-<li>Who designed and implemented the original Unix operating system</li>
+0x16-C-Simple_Shell<li>Who designed and implemented the original Unix operating system</li>
 <li>Who wrote the first version of the UNIX shell</li>
 <li>Who invented the B programming language (the direct predecessor to the C programming language)</li>
 <li>Who is Ken Thompson</li>